exadel-inc/etoolbox-authoring-kit/README.md

 mvnDebug clean install -PautoInstallPackage
 ```
 Afterwards you can set breakpoints in your IDE, start a debugging session and connect to the build process.
 Default port is 8000.

+## Plugin settings
+#### "terminateOn" setting

+Specifies the list of exceptions, comma-separated, that would cause this plugin to terminate
+the build process.

+Each item may present:
+ - a particular exception, by its fully qualified name like `java.io.IOException`.
+When a singular exception specified, all subclasses of the provided class also count;
+ - or a package where multiple exceptions reside like `com.exadel.aem.plugin.exceptions.*`.

+Apart from this, you may specify the values `all` (alias `*`) and `none`.
+If an exception or a group of exceptions must be explicitly neglected, `!` should be prepended to the item.

+Exception patterns are considered in order.
+Earlier patterns are applied before later patterns.
+For example, if `java.*, !java.lang.RuntimeException` provided, and a `NullPointerException` is thrown, the second ("negated") pattern will have no effect since any exception originating from the `java` package has already been accounted by the first pattern.
+That is why, if you need define a scope of exceptions that would cause termination but need to explicitly exclude some exceptions from that scope, put "negated" patterns in the first place.
+It is also considered a good practice to end the enumeration of patterns with a default "fallback" pattern, typically the asterisk `*`, if there are exclusions on the list.
+So, `<terminateOn>!java.lang.NullPointerException,!com.exadel.aem.plugin.exceptions.*,java.lang.RuntimeException</terminateOn>`, or `<terminateOn>!java.lang.RuntimeException,!iava.io.IOException,*</terminateOn>` would be some good samples.

 ## Extra features and assets
 ### DependsOn